bendalby82/azure-devops-cli-pr/README.md

 # Azure DevOps CLI PR
-Using Azure DevOps CLI to report on developer activity See the Medium article for a full explanation of how this code works.
+Using Azure DevOps CLI to report on developer activity.

+This code accompanies the Medium article talking about the CLI: